mieweb/docs/content/functions/reports/activity-log-report.md

 ### Navigate to the Activity Log

-Click on the Control tab in the side menu.
+Click on the Control Panel tab in the sidemenu.

-Select the Activity Log from the top tab (or access it through the Reports tab).
+Select the *Access* tab from the top tab menu and click on *Activity Log* (or access it through the Reports tab).

 ![](./activity-log-report.assets/7474b2e06ee53d375a6caaec2af7da97.png)